pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 ---
-title: Modules and Plugins with Known Issues
+title: Unsupported/Problematic Modules and Plugins
-description: A list of Drupal modules and WordPress plugins that require workarounds or that Pantheon does not support.
+description: A list of Drupal modules and WordPress plugins that require workarounds or are unsupported.
 categories: [developing]
 tags: [code, debug]
 ---